 Pharmacotherapeutic group: Other alimentary tract and metabolism products, enzymes, ATC code: A16AB13

+Mechanism of action

-Asfotase alfa is a human recombinant tissue-nonspecific alkaline phosphatase-Fc-deca-aspartate fusion protein that is expressed in an engineered Chinese hamster ovary cell line.
+Asfotase alfa is the human recombinant tissue-nonspecific alkaline phosphatase-Fc-deca-aspartate fusion protein.
 Asfotase alfa is a soluble glycoprotein comprised of two identical polypeptide chains, each with a length of 726 amino acids made from (i) the catalytic domain of human tissue-nonspecific alkaline phosphatase, (ii) the human immunoglobulin G1 Fc domain and (iii) a deca-aspartate peptide domain.

-Hypophosphatasia

-Hypophosphatasia is a rare, severe, and potentially fatal, genetic disorder caused by loss-of-function mutation(s) in the gene encoding tissue non-specific alkaline phosphatase.
-Hypophosphatasia is associated with multiple bone manifestations including rickets / osteomalacia, altered calcium and phosphate metabolism, impaired growth and mobility, respiratory compromise that may require ventilation, and vitamin B6-responsive seizures.
+Hypophosphatasia is a rare, severe, and potentially fatal, genetic disorder caused by loss-of-function mutation(s) in the gene encoding tissue non-specific alkaline phosphatase which leads to failure of bone mineralisation associated with other clinical manifestation including impaired mobility and respiratory complications.
+By replacing deficient tissue-nonspecific alkaline phosphatase, asfotase alfa promotes mineralisation of the skeleton in patients with hypophosphatasia.

-Mechanism of action

-Asfotase alfa, a human recombinant tissue-nonspecific alkaline phosphatase-Fc-deca-aspartate fusion protein with enzymatic activity, promotes mineralisation of the skeleton in patients with hypophosphatasia.

 Clinical efficacy and safety

 Study ENB-006-09/ENB-008-10